 - You are paid a portion or all of your earnings in commissions, based either on volumes of sales or on contacts you negotiated

-- You do not receive any non-taxable allowances for travelling, such as a kilometre allowance
+- You do not receive any non-taxable allowances for traveling, such as a kilometer allowance

 - You receive a form T2200, Declaration of Conditions of Employment, annually, which is completed and signed by your employer

 As a commission employee, there are a variety of expenses that you can claim on Form T777, Statement of Employment Expenses, when you file your personal income tax return.
 These costs commonly include accounting fees, legal fees, and costs for business cards, promotional gifts, cellphones, and computers.

 If you are using your own automobile for employment purposes, you are able to claim a portion of the costs associated with work-related transportation.
 These automobile expenses include fuel, maintenance, insurance, registration fees, parking, and any interest or leasing costs.